 The 4 regional archives preserve documents of regional state, municipal, non-state institutions, and individuals of corresponding region.

 Table 10: State Archives Activity Indicators for 2020

 |Number of state archives||9|

-According to the data of the Lithuanian Department of Statistic, the number of written requests in archives remained relatively stable over the last 5 years and did not decline due to the quarantine in 2020.
+According to the data of Statistics Lithuania, the number of written requests in archives remained relatively stable over the last 5 years and did not decline due to the quarantine in 2020.

 The archives system in Lithuania is funded from the state budget.
-The Lithuanian Council for Culture finances projects submitted by archives on the competitive basis.
-In 2018, the Council allocated 133 900 EUR for 18 projects of archives.
+The Lithuanian Council for Culture finances projects submitted by archives on a competitive basis.
+In 2021, the Council allocated 63 500 EUR for 7 projects of archives.

-In 2018, the network of Lithuanian libraries covered 2 402 libraries.
+In 2020, the network of public libraries consisted of 2 304 libraries.

 |Types of libraries||Number of libraries|

 |National library – Martynas Mažvydas National Library of Lithuania||1|